Dual career services - spouses/partners

-Spouses of international researchers who are employees of the university (100 % position for at least 6 months) are invited to attend Norwegian courses (free of charge) at the university.
-The application procedure is the same for employee and spouse, and you can find more information about it here: language course (application form at the bottom of this page).
+Spouses and partners of the international researchers employed at the university (100 % position for at least 6 months) can attend Norwegian courses (free of charge).
+The application procedure is more and less the same as for employees.
+For more information about the application process and the course see: language course

 The international researcher (employees and guests of the university) and the family members can attend the INN-club at the Bergen chamber of commerce and industry for free.
 There is usually one meeting a month (except during the summer months) in the INN-club.
-There is also a spouse club with more irregular meetings, but please be informed that the meetings and activities are sent out well in advance.
 Here you find information about the INN-club, but please notice that we do not offer tha additional services from the INN Service center.

 Spouses of employees can study at the University, but have to follow the same rules for enrolment as any other person.
 For more information about application procedure, student life and other relevant information: http://www.uib.no/education